 Now you've sumitted your UCAS form, and registered for the admissions test, it's time to start thinking about sitting the MAT.

 If something changes

-Please contact the Tutor for Admissions at your chosen college directly (or wait until you have been informed which one you have been assigned, if you made an open application) to let them know of any changes to your academic profile that occur after your UCAS application is submitted.
+Please contact the Admissions Office at your chosen college directly (or wait until you have been informed which one you have been assigned, if you made an open application) to let them know of any changes to your academic profile that occur after your UCAS application is submitted.
 Examples of such changes include additional exam grades, changes to exam grades following re-marks and changes of exam boards.
 The only other information that colleges would take into account at this stage would be any changes to your personal circumstances since your UCAS application was submitted.
 Please do not ask your chosen college to consider additional references or other supporting material outside of the UCAS application.